crrobinson14/lambda-meta/README.md

             //  1.
 All validators are called in parallel (e.g. Promise.all([validators]).
 Resolution is
             //     non-deterministic, and although inputs other than the one being validated MAY be defined, validators
             //     should not rely on this.
 Use 'preprocess()' for more complex operations on multiple inputs.
             //  2.
-If a field is required and must be a certain type, those are checked before the validator is called.
+If a field is required and must be a certain type, those are checked BEFORE the validator is called.
-            //     Therefore, the below is "safe" because this field is both required and must be a string.
-If the field
-            //     is not required, the validator will not be called if it is missing, so that is also safe.
-But if the
+            //     For non-required fields, validators are not called if the parameter is not sent.
+Thus, it is not
-            //     type check is omitted, the input may not be a string, so the below may fail.
-It is recommended that
-            //     type checks are always included when validators are defined.
+            //     necessary to tolerate undefined/missing params.
+Note that allParams is also sent to the validator
+            //     to support cases where multiple params need to be checked at once (e.g. to conditionally require
+            //     param B if param A is set to a certain value.)
             //  3.
-For a generic error, just return true.
-For a custom error, return a string with the error.
+Validators should return true to indicate success, false to generate a generic "Invalid field" error,
+            //     or a string to generate a custom error response.
-            validate: (event, context) => context.params.userId.length === 36 || 'Must be exactly 36 characters.'
+            validate: (userId, allParams) => userId.length === 36 || 'Must be exactly 36 characters.'
         },
     },